 Our Approach to immunizations in the DRC

-ASSP reduces illness and death among children through vaccination against childhood diseases according to the Ministry of Health (MOH) schedule.
-Specifically, ASSP vaccinates annually at least 90% of children less than 1 year of age against measles, a leading killer of infants and young children.
-More than one million children have been vaccinated during the project, with population coverage increased from 84% to 90%.
+ASSP and its follow on project, ASSR, reduced illness and death among children through vaccination against childhood diseases according to the Ministry of Health (MOH) schedule.
+Specifically, both projects vaccinated annually at least 90% of children less than one year of age against measles, a leading killer of infants and young children.
+More than two million children have been vaccinated during the project, with population coverage increased from 84% to 90%.